JonathanWilbur/wildboar-smtp-server/README.md

 - Log messages / events will be delivered through topic-based pub-sub.
 - Authentication will be handled through queue-mediated RPC.
   - The request will contain the authentication factors.
+  - The requests will be direct-routed from an exchange to mechanism-specific queues, such as "PLAIN", "CRAM-MD5", etc.
+  - So that multiple workers can potentially attempt to authenticate a user, ACKs will be used to signal that a worker successfully authenticated.
   - The response will contain a boolean affirming authentication, as well as optional attribute assertions (much like SAML).
+  - Configuration options determine whether to set up certain authentication mechanism queues.
+  - The replyTo queue is pub/sub, because there could be multiple SMTP servers which should read responses, and use the UUID-URN to determine which connection just authenticated successfully.
 - I think Authorization will be a separate but similar queue from the Authentication queue, but I will decide when I implement it.
 - Email list/group lookup will use queue-mediated RPC, like authentication.